They all look the same, dress the same way, use the same facial expressions and body language but each will tell you he's 'doing his own thing' |

 Non-verbally, mirroring says 'Look at me; I'm the same as you.
 I feel the same way and share the same attitudes.'
 This is why people at a rock concert will all jump to their feet and applaud simultaneously or give a 'Mexican Wave' together.
 The synchronicity of the crowd promotes a secure feeling in the participants.
 Similarly, people in an angry mob will mirror aggressive attitudes and this explains why many usually calm people can lose their cool in this situation.

 The urge to mirror is also the basis on which a queue works.
-In a queue, people willingly co-operate with people they have never met and will never see again, obeying an unwritten set of behavioural rules while waiting for a bus, at an art gallery, in a bank or side by side in war.
+In a queue, people willingly co-operate with people they have never met and will never see again, obeying an unwritten set of behavioral rules while waiting for a bus, at an art gallery, in a bank or side by side in war.
 Professor Joseph Heinrich from the University of Michigan found that the urges to mirror others are hardwired into the brain because co-operation leads to more food, better health and economic growth for communities.
 It also offers an explanation as to why societies that are highly disciplined in mirroring, such as the British, Germans and ancient Romans successfully dominated the world for many years.

 Mirroring makes others feel 'at ease'.
 It's such a powerful rapport-building tool that slow-motion video research reveals that it even extends to simultaneous blinking, nostril-flaring, eyebrow-raising and even pupil dilation, which is remarkable as these micro-gestures cannot be consciously imitated.

-Studies into synchronous body language behaviour show that people who feel similar emotions, or are on the same wavelength and are likely to be experiencing a rapport, will also begin to match each other's body language and expressions.
+Studies into synchronous body language behavior show that people who feel similar emotions, or are on the same wavelength and are likely to be experiencing a rapport, will also begin to match each other's body language and expressions.
 Being 'in sync' to bond with another person begins early in the womb when our body functions and heartbeat match the rhythm of our mother, so mirroring is a state to which we are naturally inclined.

 When a couple are in the early stages of courtship it's common to see them behave with synchronous movements, almost as if they are dancing.
 For example, when a woman takes a mouthful of food the man wipes the corner of his mouth; or he begins a sentence and she finishes it for him.
 When she gets PMT, he develops a strong desire for chocolate; and when she feels bloated, he farts.

-When a person says 'the vibes are right' or that they 'feel right' around another person, they are unknowingly referring to mirroring and synchronous behaviour.
+When a person says 'the vibes are right' or that they 'feel right' around another person, they are unknowingly referring to mirroring and synchronous behavior.
 For example, at a restaurant, one person can be reluctant to eat or drink alone for fear of being out of sync with the others.
 When it comes to ordering the meal, each may check with the others before ordering.
 'What are you having?' they ask as they try to mirror their meals.
-This is one of the reasons why playing background music during a date is so effective — the music gets a couple to beat and tap in time together.
+This is one of the reasons why playing background music during a date is so effective - the music gets a couple to beat and tap in time together.

 American heart surgeon, Dr Memhet Oz, reported some remarkable findings from heart recipients.
 He found that, as with most other body organs, the heart appears to retain cellular memories, and this allows some patients to experience some of the emotions experienced by the heart donor.
 Even more remarkably, he found some recipients also assume the same gestures and posture of the donor even though they have never seen the donor.
 His conclusion was that it appears that the heart cells instruct the recipient's brains to take on the donor's body language.
-Conversely, people suffering from disorders such as autism have no ability to mirror or match the behaviour of others, which makes it difficult for two-way communication with others.
+Conversely, people suffering from disorders such as autism have no ability to mirror or match the behavior of others, which makes it difficult for two-way communication with others.
 The same goes for drunk people whose gestures are out of sync with their words, making it impossible for any mirroring to occur.

 Because of the phenomenon of cause and effect, if you intentionally assume certain body language positions you will begin to experience the emotions associated with those gestures.
 For example, if you feel confident, you may unconsciously assume the Steeple gesture to reflect your confidence, but if you intentionally Steeple you will not only begin to feel more confident, others will perceive that you're confident.
 This, then, becomes a powerful way to create a rapport with others by intentionally matching their body language and posture.